Registration guidelines

 Repeating a course

 Current University Policy (section E.4) states that students may repeat a course only one time (excluding course withdrawals).
 The registration system will not allow students to enroll in a course for a third time.
 If you were considering taking a course for a third time, consult with your success coach or academic advisor to explore other options.
 You may be eligible to submit a Student Petition for Requesting to Enroll in a Course a Third Time form.
-Review the guidelines for submitting the petition.

 Independent study